- Predefined CI/CD variables

 , try using Secure Files, or bring the file to the job through some other mechanism.

-You cannot use a global variable’s value in a job variable of the same name.
-A global variable is only made available to a job when the job does not have a variable defined with the same name.
-If the job has a variable with the same name, the job’s variable takes precedence and the global variable is not available in the job.
+You cannot use a default variable’s value in a job variable of the same name.
+A default variable is only made available to a job when the job does not have a variable defined with the same name.
+If the job has a variable with the same name, the job’s variable takes precedence and the default variable is not available in the job.

 For example, these two samples are equivalent: